 Figure 5: Eccentric Calf Stretching

 Surgery is considered when non-operative measures fail.
 Patient compliance and postoperative management are important factors in preventing ankle stiffness or recurrence of the symptoms.
 Surgery usually requires removal of the damaged tissue (debridement) and meticulous repair of the tendon.
+In some cases of extensive damage, transfer of a local healthy tendon to augment the diseased Achilles tendon is helpful.
 Postoperative immobilization is required, followed by the gradual introduction of range of motion and strengthening exercises.
 It may require 6 months to achieve full recovery.
 Some known complications are recurrence, stiffness of the ankle, and deep vein thrombosis.